Rohesen/snowflake-gcs-snowpipe-demo/README.md

-# 📌 Snowpipe in Snowflake (Event-Driven Ingestion)
+# 📌 Snowpipe in Snowflake❄️ (Event-Driven Ingestion)

 This project demonstrates how to build an **event-driven data ingestion pipeline** from **Google Cloud Storage (GCS)** to **Snowflake** using **Snowpipe** and **Google Pub/Sub**.